 Brown Adult ADHD Scale – The Brown Executive Function/Attention Scales help assess impairments associated with ADHD.

-See an ADHD Doctor Within 48 Hours With Klarity
+See an ADHD Medical Provider Within 48 Hours With Klarity

-Starting a conversation with an experienced medical professional is the only way to get your ADHD properly diagnosed and treated.
+Starting a conversation with an experienced medical professional is the only way to get proper ADHD diagnosis and treatment.
 Knowing how to talk to your doctor about ADHD will ensure you stay educated about your condition and will help you better understand whether your treatment is working.

-If you are ready to talk to a doctor about managing your ADHD symptoms, contact Klarity today.
-Schedule an appointment and you can see a doctor within 48 hours.
+If you are ready to talk to a healthcare provider about managing your ADHD symptoms, book an appointment today and be seen within 48 hours.